ax.utils

 Reference: Agresti, Alan, and Brent A. Coull.
 Approximate Is Better than ‘Exact’ for Interval Estimation of Binomial Proportions.”
 The American Statistician, vol. 52, no. 2, 1998, pp. 119-126.
 JSTOR, www.jstor.org/stable/2685469.

-ax.utils.stats.statstools.inverse_variance_weight(means: ndarray, variances: ndarray, conflicting_noiseless: str = 'warn') Tuple[float, float][source]
+ax.utils.stats.statstools.inverse_variance_weight(means: ndarray, variances: ndarray, conflicting_noiseless: str = 'warn') tuple[float, float][source]

 Perform inverse variance weighting.